Trump son-in-law Kushner to take senior White House role

 - What the national media are saying after 'revitalized' Seahawks beat Lions in NFL playoffs

-The two people briefed on Kushner’s White House job insisted on anonymity because they were not authorized to disclose the matter before an official announcement.
-An announcement is expected later this week.
+In a statement, Trump said Kushner will be an “invaluable member of my team as I set and execute an ambitious agenda.”

+Kushner will resign as CEO of his family’s real estate company and as publisher of the New York Observer.
+He will also divest “substantial assets,” Gorelick said.
+The lawyer said Kushner would not be taking a salary.
+Ivanka Trump will also be leaving her executive roles at the Trump Organization — her father’s real estate company — and her own fashion brands.

-Kushner, 35, emerged as one of Trump’s most powerful campaign advisers during his father-in-law’s often unorthodox presidential bid.
-He was deeply involved in the campaign’s digital efforts and was usually at Trump’s side during the election’s closing weeks.
+Kushner, who turns 36 on Tuesday, emerged as one of Trump’s most powerful campaign advisers during his father-in-law’s often unorthodox presidential bid — a calming presence in an otherwise chaotic campaign.
+Soft-spoken and press-shy, he was deeply involved in the campaign’s digital efforts and was usually at Trump’s side during the election’s closing weeks.

-Since then, Kushner has continued to play a central role in the transition, taking part in Cabinet interviews and often getting a last word alone with Trump after a meeting concludes.
-Trump has invited him to listen to phone calls on another line, his presence sometimes not announced to the caller.
-And Trump has been known to call him late at night to review the day.
+He has continued to be a commanding presence during the transition, working alongside incoming White House chief of staff Reince Priebus and senior adviser Steve Bannon.
+He’s played a key role in coordinating Trump’s contacts with foreign leaders and has been talking with foreign government officials himself, according to a person with knowledge of the conversations.

+Last week, Kushner and Bannon — the controversial conservative media executive — met with British Foreign Minister Boris Johnson.

+Gorelick worked in the Clinton administration at both the Pentagon and Justice Department.

+Norman Eisen, who served as President Barack Obama’s government ethics lawyer, said there is a “murky legal landscape” regarding the anti-nepotism law.
+But he said Kushner appeared to be taking the proper steps regarding the ethics and disclosure requirements for federal employees.

 Like his father-in-law, Kushner pushed a mid-sized real estate company into the high-stakes battlefield of Manhattan.
-Though he is often viewed as more moderate than Trump, people close to him say he fully bought in to the Trump campaign’s fiery populist message that resonated with white working class voters.
+Though he is often viewed as more moderate than Trump, people close to him say he fully bought into the Trump campaign’s fiery populist message that resonated with white, working-class voters.
 He never publicly distanced himself from Trump’s more provocative stances, including the candidate’s call for a Muslim-immigration ban and his doubts about President Barack Obama’s birthplace.

-Prior to the campaign, Kushner and Ivanka Trump were not overtly political.
-Kushner’s father was a Democratic fundraiser while Ivanka, whose personal brand has a focus on young working mothers, counted Chelsea Clinton among her friends.
+Kushner’s place in Trump’s orbit — vital but often discreet — was vividly on display last month, when the president-elect toured the Carrier plant in Indiana to tout the jobs he says he saved.

+Trump marched around the plant with Vice President-elect Mike Pence, shaking hands with workers, posing for photos and flashing his thumbs-up to the traveling press.
+Kushner stayed away from the cameras, lingering a deferential 10 or 20 feet from Trump while marveling at the scene.

 Follow Jonathan Lemire at http://twitter.com/jonlemire and Julie Pace at http://twitter.com/jpaceDC